rasoulifarhad/elastic-stack/elasticsearch/examples/Elastic-Workshops/workshop-01/03-scripting.md

 #### Working with data

-To read the value of a field, you need to access the “doc-map”, then the field-name and you should also use the “.value” notion to read fields in the runtime_mapping API.
+> To read the value of a field, you need to access the `doc-map`, then the `field-name` and you should also use the `.value` notion to read fields in the `runtime_mapping` API.

 ```json
 PUT persons/_doc/1?pretty